ngcolombia/medellin/SPEAKERS.md

 # Guidelines 📏

 So we want you to be a rockstar in the stage 🔥, we want everyone calling your name euphorically and following you everywhere (not just in your social media 😜).
-To achieve that we have defined a set of guidelines that will help you achieve it!
+To achieve that we have defined a set of guidelines that will help you make it!
 Read them carefully:

 ## 1. Content